tjdevries/vim-vertex/README.md

 '''docstring here'''

-# Come with a fold after it
+# Comment with a fold after it
 class NewClass:
     def __init__(self):
         pass